Chanthupottu: Plot

-Divakaran comes back from jail and dislikes his son's mannerisms, but can do nothing about them.
-Slowly Radha's liking for Malu turns into love and when Kumaran sees it, he beats up Radha with the help of her father, a local astrologer and dumps him in deep sea by saying he is a curse to the shore.
-But he is saved by Freddy, a restaurant owner, in some distant shore.
-Freddy takes him to the former's native where he is living with his sister Rosie and his grandmother, who is a mental patient due to the shock of the sudden death of Freddy's other sibling, Jonfy.
-He soon becomes a part of their family, as the grandmother begins to identify him as the late Jonfy.
-With a change in environment, he also changes his behaviour, adopting more traditionally male mannerisms.

-Once, he gets involved in a fight with Cleetus, an old enemy of Freddy, after Cleetus tries to molest Rosie.
-During the fight, Cleetus gets severely injured on the head.
-Radha is forced to return to his home to escape from the police.
+Divakaran returns from jail and dislikes his son's mannerisms, but is helpless.
+Slowly, Radha's liking for Malu turns into love.
+When Kumaran learns of this, he beats up Radha with the help of her father Thorayil Aashan, a local astrologer, and dumps him in the deep sea by saying he is a curse to the shore.
+Radha is saved by Freddy, a restaurant owner, on a distant shore.
+Freddy takes him to his home where he lives with his sister, Rosie, and his grandmother who is a mental patient due to the shock of the sudden death of Freddy's other sibling, Jonfy.
+He soon becomes a part of their family as the grandmother begins to identify him as the late Jonfy.
+With a change in environment, Radha also tries to change his behaviour, adopting more traditionally male mannerisms.
+One day, Radha fights with Cleetus, an old enemy of Freddy, when Cleetus tries to molest Rosie.
+During the fight, Cleetus suffers a head injury, so Radha returns to his home to escape from the police.